Generate Your Own Nyno Workflow Extensions

 Errors can also be stored dynamically using the same

-set_contextvalue:context[setName + ".error"] = { errorMessage };
+set_contextvalue:context[setName + "_error"] = { errorMessage };

 5. Syntax